 - Store in a sterilised, airtight jar in the fridge, and mix any other flavours through it as you need it (e.g. mustard, minced anchovies, roasted garlic, pesto, etc.).
 Will keep in fridge for 2-3 weeks.

 *When you make mayonnaise, because you’re not heating the oil, you’ll be able to taste the flavour of the oil, so stronger tasting oils like olive oil will tend to make your mayo taste quite bitter.
-I’ve tried a few and lighter avocado oils are definitely my favourite (in particular a Mexican brand called ‘Ahuacatlan’ which I get (cheap!) from Costco) – but extra extra super light olive oil is a good alternative.
+I’ve tried a few and lighter avocado oils are definitely my favourite (in particular a Mexican brand called ‘Ahuacatlan’ which I get (cheap!) from Costco) – but extra extra super light olive oil should also work.

 ** If it splits/doesn’t thicken, you can rescue it by doing the following: